 The ORPC has created a “Tools of the Trade” Traveler Certification Letter for international travelers carrying university-owned equipment to confirm and certify that they meet the requirements of the exemption.
 The letter serves as a document that can be carried with the traveler and shown to US or foreign customs agents in the event that they are questioned about the content of their belongings.
 While there is no way to guarantee that the letter will prevent searches and seizures, it may demonstrate that the traveler is familiar with the regulations and responsible for the equipment that they are exporting.

-Please complete the highlighted sections of the letter, return a scanned, signed version to email@example.com and keep it with you during your travel.
+Please complete the highlighted sections of the letter and return a scanned, signed version to firstname.lastname@example.org; keep the original with you during your travel.
 This allows ORPC to handle the record retention requirement for using the exemption and will make it easier for us to assist in the event that there are any issues with Customs occurring during the trip.

 (information courtesy of Adam Grant, UMCP Export Controls Office)